santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 6.md

 This capability stems from LLMs' proficiency in predicting the next most likely word by analysing vast amounts of text data.
 Given a series of words, the model references the patterns it's learned to produce a coherent continuation.
 While it doesn't truly "understand" like humans, it mimics understanding by leveraging these patterns in context.

 This scenario is intriguing as it beckons us to question the essence of understanding itself.
-Can the billions or trillions of parameters used by such a model, drawing upon myriad patterns and data, be equated to a human brain forming conclusions based on understanding and personal experiences?
+Can the billions or trillions of parameters used by such a model, drawing upon myriad patterns and data, be equated to a human brain forming conclusions based on *true* understanding and personal experiences?
 ### Question 3 (5 marks)

 ```